ParisNeo/FaceAnalyzer/README.md

 A python library for face detection and features extraction based on mediapipe library

 ## Introduction
 FaceAnalyzer is a library based on mediapipe library and is provided under MIT Licence.
-It provides an object orientation tool to play around with faces.
+It provides an object oriented tool to play around with faces.
 It can be used to :
-1 - Extract faces from an image
+1. Extract faces from an image
-2 - Measure the face position and orientation
+2. Measure the face position and orientation
-3 - Measure eyes openings
+3. Measure eyes openings
-4 - Detect blinks
+4. Detect blinks
-5 - Extract the face from an image (useful for face learning applications) 6 - Compute face triangulation (builds triangular surfaces that can be used to build 3D models of the face) 7 - Copy a face from an image to another.
+5. Extract the face from an image (useful for face learning applications)
+6. Compute face triangulation (builds triangular surfaces that can be used to build 3D models of the face)
+7. Copy a face from an image to another.

 ## Requirements
 This library requires :
-1 - mediapipe (used for facial landmarks extraction)
+1. mediapipe (used for facial landmarks extraction)
-2 - opencv used for drawing and image morphing
+2. opencv used for drawing and image morphing
-3 - scipy used for efficient delaulay triangulation
+3. scipy used for efficient delaulay triangulation
-4 - numpy, as any thing that uses math
+4. numpy, as any thing that uses math

 ## How to install